SVI 2018SVI 2018 takes place from August 5-10. We are now fully enrolled.

-The Suzuki Valhalla Institute is a warm, friendly, well-organized institute that has been running since 2005.
+The Suzuki Valhalla Institute is a warm, friendly, well-organized institute that has been taking place annually since 2005.
 It provides an inspiring musical program in a beautiful, natural setting well-suited for a family vacation.
 The SVI provides instruction in violin, viola and cello from a faculty of highly trained and skilled Suzuki teachers with experience teaching at all levels, from Twinklers to advanced students.
-The SVI has been approved by the Suzuki Association of the Americas.
+The SVI is an approved institute under the Suzuki Association of the Americas.

 The main program provides 4 hours of daily instruction, including small master-classes (no more than 4 students per hour), group classes, a music enrichment class, and one of our orchestras or pre-reading groups as appropriate.
 The school and grounds are a hive of social and musical activity throughout the day, and you will find the days to be truly immersive.

 The Advanced Chamber Music Program is available for advanced students.
-It begins two days prior to the main program, on the Friday evening before the August holiday Monday.
+It begins two days prior to the main program, on Friday at 6 pm.
 ACM students enjoy a weekend of chamber ensemble and string quartet work as well as social opportunities amongst an energetic group of like-minded young musicians.
 Once the main SVI week begins, daily string quartet classes continue, in addition to students participating in the full SVI program.
 Acceptance is contingent upon teacher recommendation and upon the instrumentation balance and level of other applicants.
 Students should be highly motivated, have previous chamber music experience and have the maturity necessary for some self-direction.
 Decisions on acceptance into the program will be made by the beginning of April.
 Students not accepted into the ACM will be assured spots in the main SVI program.